KDE/digikam-doc/export_tools/pinterest_export.rst

     The Pinterest Authorize Dialog

-Then, simply authorize application and close the web browser.
-Return to the host application dialog, you will see the interface used to upload photos to Pinterest.
+Then, simply authorize the application and close the web browser.
+Returning to the host application dialog, you will see the interface used to upload photos to Pinterest.

 .. figure:: images/export_pinterest_dialog.webp
     :alt: